 Savings Plan.
-We maintain a tax-qualified defined contribution savings plan (the "Savings Plan") in which most of our U.S.-domiciled employees, including all of the Named Executive Officers, are eligible to participate.
+We maintain a tax-qualified defined contribution savings plan (the "Savings Plan") in which most of our U.S.-domiciled employees (excluding employees added in connection with the acquisitions of LINXIS and the Schenck Process Food and Performance Materials Business), including all of the Named Executive Officers other than Mr. Bartel, are eligible to participate.
 The employees participating in the Savings Plan may contribute a percentage of their compensation thereto on a pre-tax or Roth after-tax basis, subject to applicable limits.
-For the Savings Plan, the Company matches contributions for all eligible employees not accruing legacy pension benefits, which includes all of the Named Executive Officers.
+For the Savings Plan, the Company matches contributions for all eligible employees, which includes all of the Named Executive Officers other than Mr. Bartel.
 Additionally, whether or not employees eligible to contribute to the Savings Plan did so, the Company provided an automatic contribution per pay period to the Savings Plan.
-All contributions by employees and the automatic Company contribution are fully vested immediately, but the Company matching contributions have not historically vested until after three years of credited service, at which point further Company matching contributions vest immediately when made.
-In addition, the actual annual cash bonus amount was historically excluded as compensation from the contribution formula under the plan.
+All contributions by employees and the automatic Company contribution are fully vested immediately, but the Company matching contributions did not historically vest until after three years of credited service, at which point further Company matching contributions vested immediately when made.
+In addition, an employee's actual annual cash bonus amount was historically excluded as compensation from the contribution formula under the plan.
 Beginning in 2021, all contributions, including Company matching contributions, vested immediately when made, and actual annual cash bonus amount began to be included as compensation (in addition to base salary) for calculating contributions.